Infections Diseases Precautions

-WAHAHA is proud to be a smaller-sized Japanese school in Fukuoka, allowing us to maintain a cozy, friendly and family-like atmosphere.
+WAHAHA is a small-sized Japanese school in Fukuoka, allowing us to maintain a cozy, friendly and family-like atmosphere.
 Not only does this allow us to be more flexible and focus on each and every one of our students' needs on an individual basis, but we also strive to:

 At WAHAHA, many different nationalities, backgrounds and ages are represented among our students.
 But what all our students have in common is that everyone is eager to learn.
 WAHAHA provides the best learning environment for each student to accomplish his/her goals.